Two Foxboro teens plan to honor veterans, active military members with collection drive

 “The goal is to collect 100 personal care items to put in the care packages and to engage a wide range of people in our service so we can remember and honor the heroes of 9/11 together,” Dam said.

-A collection box will be set up at Personal Best Karate in Foxboro where Dam has taken karate lessons since the 3rd 3rd grade.
+A collection box will be set up at Personal Best Karate in Foxboro where Dam has taken karate lessons since she was in the third grade.